 Riderville.com takes a closer look at the current roster by position and breaks down the team’s outlook heading into the 2013 season.

-In this week’s entry we preview the signal callers of the Green & White, while next week’s entry will take an in depth look at the team’s running backs, led by the explosive Kory Sheets.
+In this week’s entry we take a look at the Green & White receivers, while next week’s entry will take an in depth look at the team’s Offensive Line.

 CFL All-Star WESTON DRESSLER headlines the Riders group of receivers heading into next season.
 The Riders 2012 Most Outstanding Player is coming off a career year with no signs of slowing down.
 In 17 games, Dressler accumulated career highs in receptions, receiving yards, and touchdowns.
 His 94 catches for 1,206 yards had him among league leaders, while his 13 receiving touchdowns led the category.